Bradken announces today its new environmental target of being carbon neutral and having net-zero operational greenhouse gas (GHG) emissions by 2030.

 Due to the nature of our foundry and fabrications operations, it is not possible to completely avoid fuel or electricity consumption.
 We will be looking to use a combination of energy efficiency improvements, emissions reductions projects, renewable energy purchases and, most likely, the purchase of carbon offsets to negate unavoidable emissions.

-We already have some important energy reduction initiatives underway, including the use of renewable energy at our flagship facility in Quebec, Canada where 100% of the energy is generated by hydroelectricity.
+We already have some important energy reduction initiatives underway, including the use of renewable energy at our flagship facility in Quebec, Canada where 100% of the electricity generated is by hydroelectricity.

 We recognise the importance of the United Nations’ Sustainable Development Goals (SDGs) to help address the global environmental and social issues facing our society.